arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* from multi parked feedPreview some tabs dont get the custom css
 * menu item for treeview folder to open all feeds as feedPreview {
 	let parkedTabUrl, elmFeeds = elmTargetLI.querySelectorAll("." + slGlobals.CLS_RTV_LI_TREE_FEED)